 BODMAS

-In BODMAS, operations are processed in the sequence of bracket, orders, division, multiplication, addition and subtraction.
+In BODMAS, operations are processed in the sequence of brackets, orders, division, multiplication, addition and subtraction.

 | Order | BODMAS | Used for | |